SweetenersAdd to favorites

 - Lucuma is considered a healthy alternative sweetener as it lends a sweet taste to recipes, but is very low in sugars.
 With naturally occurring beta-carotene, niacin, and iron, lucuma powder is a welcome antidote to notorious “empty calorie” sweeteners.

-- Navitas Naturals Lucuma Powder has a distinctively sweet fragrance and full-bodied, maple-like taste, butterscotch and shortbread.
-A deliciously versatile dessert ingredient, lucuma blends well to make alluring smoothies, puddings, and ice creams, and can also be used as a flour in exotic pies and pastries
+- Lucuma blends well in smoothies, puddings, and ice creams, and can also be used as a flour in pies and pastries.

 - It partners incredibly well with chocolate, softening and warming the taste.
 Combined with cacao, it helps to satisfy any cravings for milk chocolate.

 - Maple syrup is not raw but it is vegan, so you need to way out your priorities.

 - It is made from the sap of sugar maple, red maple or black maple trees.